 Discover Buffalo Sailing is your introduction to the world of sailing.
 Taking place the first 4 weeks of the sailing season, the program will expose you to basic sailing skills through a structured program of onshore chalk-talks and on the water, hands-on experience.
 Club boat owners are volunteering their equipment to give you the best possible experiences.
 Mentors and seasoned crew members will coach you as you learn how the wind and the sails move the vessel through the water.
 The program will include basic boat handling, safety, and mock race starts.

-The requirement for participation is basic club membership which is $50, a $10 materials fee, and signature of a liability waiver.
+The requirement for participation is basic club membership which is $55, a $20 materials fee, and signature of a liability waiver.
 Participants need to be agile enough to easily move around a boat in motion.
-For more specific information regarding requirements prior to orientation, please contact Patrick Weisansal II, Program Coordinator at PWeisansal@gmail.com
+For more specific information regarding requirements prior to orientation, please contact Diana Augspurger, Program Coordinator at Diana@buffaloharborsailingclub.org

 – Is the program fee refundable?

 You are not paying for a class.
 You are purchasing a club membership which entitles you to take the class.
 Your membership allows you to post your name on our crew bank.
 Skippers use the crew bank to fill empty positions on their race boats.
 In addition to 15 weeks of weekly racing, your membership also entitles you to attend all club events including regatta parties (for an additional fee), purchase club clothing at a discount and attend any club membership meetings.
 You may cancel your enrollment by April 1st for a full refund.
 No cancellations will be accepted or refunds provided after that date.
 There is no obligation to renew this membership.
 However, we are certainly hoping you will come back next season.